tactik8/scrape_website/README.md

 ## input:
-string: the text to extract information from or list of strings
+string: the url fo the image to analyze or list of urls

 ## output:
 json list of structured records